 What are IP protection classes?

-The protection class of an electronic device or equipment indicates its degree of protection for specific environmental conditions.
-In other words, stresses such as dust, moisture, heat, cold or vibration that the device or equipment can withstand.
-It also indicates the level of protection for people, for example against the potential risk of electrocution or burns from the appliance.
-Devices and equipment can be machines, PCs or even light sources.
+The protection class of an electronic device or piece of equipment indicates its degree of protection in certain ambient conditions.
+In other words, this refers to stresses such as dust, moisture, heat, cold or vibration that the device or equipment can withstand.
+It also indicates the level of protection for people, for example against the potential risk of electric shock or burns from the appliance.
+Devices and equipment can be machines, PCs or even lamps.

 What specific conditions does a protection class cover?

-Harsh environmental conditions under which a device is often expected to operate for many years are defined.
-They include:
+Harsh environmental conditions, under which a device is often expected to operate for many years, are defined.
+These include:

 - Temperature

-- Corrosion by water including water vapor, alkalis, acids, oil and fuels
+- Corrosion caused by water including water vapor, alkalis, acids, oil and fuels

 - Dust